mathisgerdes/hep-monte-carlo/README.md

 ## Run the Jupyter notebooks
 The Jupyter notebooks in `notebooks` depend on the package.
-The following installs an ipykernel corresponding to the virtualenv (containing hepmc)
+The following installs an ipykernel corresponding to the virtualenv (containing hepmc).
+Run the notebook server from outside the virtual environment.
 - Within the virtualenv active, run `pip install ipykernel`
 - Install a kernel: `ipython kernel install --user --name=hepmc`